unlike my sister, who woke up one morning and decided to get divorced, the decision literally took years for me to reach.

 Over the years I complained, considered, agonised, researched, controlled, manipulated and lied, but nothing worked.
 As the years went by, I became first unhappy and eventually, resigned.

 I spoke to many people - friends and professionals alike.
 I had hoped that someone would give me the answers or the permission to do what I needed to do.
-But nobody could make the decision on my behalf or break through my fears.
+But nobody could decide on my behalf or break through my fears.
 I had to do it for myself.

 That's when I slowly started moving towards divorce.
 I slowly started to build on my independence until I was ready to tell him that I wanted a divorce.
-I'm glad I took the long way around, because I had all the time in the world to make sure that it was the right decision.
+I'm glad I took a long way around because I had all the time in the world to make sure that it was the right decision.
 There's no looking back now.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.